SAP/jenkins-library/documentation/docs/guidedtour.md

         path: .
    ```

-1. Configure `mtaBuild`.
-To configure the step to build a MTA for the Cloud Foundry, open/create `.pipeline/config.yml` in your repository and add the following content.
+3. To configure the step to build an MTA for the Cloud Foundry environment, in your repository, open or create the `.pipeline/config.yml` and add the following content:

    ```
     general: